xentara/xentara-template-driver-full/README.md

 [src/TemplateInput.hpp](src/TemplateInput.hpp)
 [src/TemplateInput.cpp](src/TemplateInput.cpp)

-The input template provides template code for a read-only skill data point whose value is read using a batch transaction.
+The input template provides template code for a read-only skill data point whose value is read using an I/O transaction.

 The template code has the following features:

 - The data type of the value is configurable in the [model.json](https://docs.xentara.io/xentara/xentara_model_file.html) file.
 - The input inherits [Xentara attributes](https://docs.xentara.io/xentara/xentara_element_members.html#xentara_attributes)
-  for update time, [quality](https://docs.xentara.io/xentara/xentara_quality.html) and error code from the batch transaction, and shares them with all other skill data points belonging to the same batch transaction.
+  for update time, [quality](https://docs.xentara.io/xentara/xentara_quality.html) and error code from the I/O transaction, and shares them with all other skill data points belonging to the same I/O transaction.

 ### Output Template